Search by Keyword

 Live Performances

-The Beatles wasted no time in including the song in their live performances.
+The Beatles wasted no time in including "You Can't Do That" in their live performances.
 Its performance life began as early as February 28th, 1964, almost a month before the song was released in Britain, on the BBC radio show “From Us To You” detailed above under the heading "Recording History."
-They premiered the song on British television on the March 20th, 1964 live broadcast of “Ready Steady Go,” as well as the March 25th, 1964 edition of “Top Of The Pops.”
+The Beatles premiered the song on British television on the March 20th, 1964 live broadcast of “Ready Steady Go,” as well as the March 25th, 1964 edition of “Top Of The Pops.”

 April 26th, 1964 saw them perform the song at the New Musical Express Poll-Winners’ Concert, and then it remained in their set list throughout their 1964 world tour, this being the second song after "Twist And Shout."
 During the American leg of this tour, “You Can’t Do That” was always performed second, after “Twist And Shout.”
 After the tour was over, the song was retired from their set list.